micbay/RaceTimerAndController/README.md

 ![Wiring Diagram](Images/WiringDiagram1600x800.png)

 ## **Changes if Using Mega2560 Based Microcontroller**
 By default the code is setup for an Arduino Nano pin out.
-However with minor adjustments this project will also work using an Arduino Mega2560 based module.
+However, with minor adjustments this project will also work using an Arduino Mega2560 based module.
 The necessary mega2560 code can be found commented out, near the Nano based code it will replace.

 The summary of the changes to be made to use a Mega2560 board are:
 - Use pins D20 & D21 for LCD's SDA and SCL connection instead of A4 & A5
 - For the lane sensors, use pins on I/O port K instead of port C
   - Wire lanes1-4 to pins A8-A11 instead of pins A0-A3
   - For the port change interrupt service routine use `ISR(PCINT2_vect)`, instead of `ISR(PCINT1_vect)`.
-  - and accordingly, for variable `triggeredPins`, read from the port K (ie `PINK`), instead of port C (ie `PINC`) byte to check lane triggers.
+  - and accordingly, for variable `triggeredPins`, read from the port K byte, `PINK`, instead of port C byte, `PINC`, to check triggered lanes.

 ## **Power Supply (+5V)**
 All devices in this build are powered from a +5V source.
 The displays should draw power from the source supply and not through the Arduino which cannot support enough current to run everything without flickering.